What is a corporate hackathon?

 Clear definition is the foundation of hackathon success.
 Ambiguity in any of these attributes leads to confusion, misaligned expectations, and reduced participation.

-Define success across multiple dimensions: participation rate, volume of ideas, percentage of actionable ideas, business opportunities generated, IP-eligible projects, conversion rates over time, publicity opportunities, and team impact metrics.
+Define success across multiple dimensions: participation rate, volume of ideas, percentage of actionable ideas, business opportunities generated, IP-eligible projects, conversion rates over time, and cultural impact.
+In the Innovation Mode Connected Hackathon Model, track the full opportunity creation funnel from submissions to commercialized innovations - see the AI hackathon measurement framework for the complete funnel.

-• Participation rate: percentage of eligible employees who participated—benchmark against similar past events
+• Participation rate: percentage of eligible employees who participated - AI-era hackathons should show broader participation than traditional ones

 • Volume of ideas: total ideas generated, analyzed with metadata (team size, technology area, etc.)